Kalthoff, Klaus O. School of Biological Sciences, University of Texas, Austin, Texas.

 - Blocks to polyspermy

-The fusion of a female gamete (egg) with a male gamete (sperm) to form a single cell, the zygote.
-Gametes are haploid because their nuclei contain only one set of chromosomes.
-In contrast, most animal cells are diploid since their nuclei contain two sets of chromosomes, one set derived from the egg and the other from the sperm.
-The reduction from the diploid to the haploid number occurs in a specialized set of two cell divisions, known as meiosis, during which gametes are formed in the gonads of an adult.
+Fusion of a female gamete (egg) with a male gamete (sperm) to form a single cell, termed a zygote.
+Fertilization in animals is a biological process that involves a sperm (male gamete) merging with an egg (female gamete or ovum) [Fig. 1] and leading to the development of an embryo.
+Gametes (germ cells or sex cells) are haploid because their nuclei contain only one set of chromosomes.
+In contrast, most animal cells are diploid because their nuclei contain two sets of chromosomes—one set derived from the egg and the other set derived from the sperm.
+Reduction from the diploid to the haploid number occurs in a specialized set of two cell divisions, known as meiosis, during which gametes are formed in the gonads of an adult.
 Fertilization restores the diploid chromosome number.
-In the human, normal eggs and sperm contain 23 chromosomes each, whereas the zygote and most of its daughter cells contain 23 pairs, or 46, chromosomes per cell nucleus.
-See also: Gametogenesis; Meiosis
+In humans, normal eggs and sperm contain 23 chromosomes each.
+In contrast, the zygote and most of its daughter cells contain 23 pairs of chromosomes, or 46 chromosomes in total, per cell nucleus.
+See also: Cell division; Cell nucleus; Chromosome; Gametogenesis; Meiosis; Ovum; Sperm cell

 The content above is only an excerpt.